 statement 1 and statement 2 has an effect on the multiple answer

 If either statement 1 or 2 is sufficient to answer the given problem

 then the answer choices (C) and (E) can be discarded as they need both

 Similarly, if we can prove either statement (A) or (B) to be wrong, then we can safely discard the answer option (D).

-The above mentioned data sufficiency strategies for GMAT can be utilized for preparing for the section on data sufficiency.
+The above mentioned data sufficiency strategies for the test can be utilized for preparing for the section on data sufficiency.
 You just need to revise the basic math concepts.
 GMAT math strategies are useful for doing calculations quickly.
 However, one should be careful while solving the problems.
-Data sufficiency strategies for the GMAT do not mean making use of judgment while calculating for the geometrical questions.
+Data sufficiency strategies for the test do not mean making use of judgment while calculating for the geometrical questions.